 When $\mathbb{S}$ is empty, we switch to the next frame $T+1$ of the sequence to continue the detection task.
-We use endpoints in the current frame (i.e.,$N=0$) and local peaks in $\mathcal{H}_I$ of frame $T+1$ as initialized $\mathbb{S}$ for frame $T+1$.
-The candidate initial vertices in frame $T$ is visualized in Fig. \ref{init}.
-For candidate initial vertices that have been explored in the past, the agent will ignore them and remove them from $\mathbb{S}$.
+We use endpoints in the current frame (i.e.,$N=0$) and local peaks in $\mathcal{H}_I^{T+1}$ of frame $T+1$ as initialized $\mathbb{S}$ for frame $T+1$.
+The candidate initial vertices in frame $T$ are visualized in Fig. \ref{init}.
+For candidate initial vertices that have been explored in the past, the agent ignores them and removes them from $\mathbb{S}$.

-After all the frames of the input data sequence are processed, the trajectories of the agent is outputted as the final predicted lane centerline graph.
+After all the frames of the input data sequence are processed, the trajectories of the agent are outputted as the final predicted lane centerline graph.

-\subsubsection{Expert demonstration sampling}
+\subsubsection{Expert Demonstration Sampling}

 In our experiments, training data is generated by a proposed sampling algorithm (i.e., expert in imitation learning).
 For better training efficiency, in our experiment, behavior-cloning sampling algorithm \cite{osa2018algorithmic} is adopted.
 Based on breath-first-search (BFS), the sampling algorithm traversals the ground truth lane centerline graph $G^*$ vertex by vertex.
 At each position $v_t$, it generates one training sample.
-To enhance the robustness of CenterLineDet, we add even distributed noise to the expert trajectory during data sampling.
+To enhance the robustness of CenterLineDet, we add evenly distributed noises to the expert trajectory during data sampling.
 The simplified diagram of the sampling algorithm is visualized in Fig. \ref{expert}.

 During the sampling of the behavior-cloning algorithm, the ground truth label of the current step is obtained by the following equation: